asfadmin/ASF_MapReady/prototype/README.txt

 This is the ASF C++ Prototype, a tile-based, dynamically loaded, next-generation implementation of the ASF tools.

+To build and test everything on a Linux box, just do
+	make

+To build Doxygen documentation in doc/html/index.html, do
+	make docs

+To build in Windows, use
+	make.bat

 ---------------------- v0.7 (2006/07/06) --------------
 Rudimentary metadata support.

+For the Windows version:
+	copy build\compile.arch.win32 build\compile.arch
+	make
+	copy lib\asf_coredll.dll bin\
+(that way Windows can find asf_coredll.dll)

 ---------------------- v0.6 (2006/05/11) --------------
 Now includes image I/O.  See plugins/image_*.